AI in Healthcare: A Model for Managing Risks as Well as Rewards

 Decentralized Network: How Does It Work?

 In a previous blog, we discussed a new approach to interoperability that doesn’t require data to be requested, aggregated, and validated each time it’s used or shared.
-Unlike a traditional network design, a decentralized network enables healthcare stakeholders to access continuously refreshed, always current data in real time with permission, allowing them to communicate, transact, and collaborate with any other network participant.
-Innovators can deploy solutions on the network for participants to subscribe to and use.
-And they can do it without building separate connections to each entity.
+Unlike a traditional network design, a decentralized network enables healthcare permissioned stakeholders to access continuously refreshed, always current data in real time, allowing them to communicate, transact, and collaborate with any other network participant.

-In this blog, we discuss how a decentralized network works to enable more effective collaboration, drive innovation, and improve the healthcare experience.
+In this blog, we discuss how a decentralized network enables more effective collaboration, drives innovation, and improves the healthcare experience.

 How does a decentralized network work?